pokui/nsrc-gns3/docs/topology/noc/index.md

 virtualisation environments too.
 For example, you can run it in a cloud environment, or students should be able to run it directly in Virtualbox or VMWare Player.

+(TODO: There seems to be an issue with VirtualBox which prevents it detecting the qcow2 image as bootable)

 The image has no hard-coded login credentials, so you either need to run it in an environment which supports cloud-init natively, or you have to provide